• Skip to main content

 The trainee is exposed to open microsurgical, endoscopic, and stereotactic radiosurgical treatment of a wide variety of skull base lesions.
 At the end of the training, the fellow is expected to be confident using each of these three techniques and thus having the advantage of treating skull base pathologies with the technique appropriate foe the individual patient.

-The fellow will be exposed to skull-base tumors arising anywhere along the skull base from the crista galli to the foramen magnum.
+The fellow will be exposed to skull base tumors arising anywhere along the skull base from the crista galli to the foramen magnum.
 Pathologies commonly encountered in our program include schwannomas, meningioma, pituitary adenomas, craniopharyngioma, sinonasal malignancies, primary brain tumors, metastases, and CSF fistulae.

 Most cases are managed in multidisciplinary fashion in conjunction with highly experienced colleagues form otolaryngology-head and neck surgery, radiation-oncology, ophthalmology, medical-oncology, plastic surgery and endocrinology.
 Particularly strong relationships with the ENT subspecialties – neuro-otology, rhinology, and head and neck oncology – enhance the training and mentorship of the fellow.